nlegrand/conduitedevoix/README.md

-Conduite de voix is an attempt to exercise on four voice harmony with Lilypond.
+Conduite de voix is an attempt to exercise on four voices harmony with Lilypond.

 Usage